Skippable YouTube advertising: does it really work?

 - 7.4 seconds of a 30-second ad.

-The numbers get worse when people watch ads on the go on a smartphone: a whopping 84% skip the ads.
+The numbers get worse when people watch ads on the go on a smartphone: skippable YouTube advertising is skipped by 84% of people

 The good news for advertisers is that aided recall is boosted 22% even amongst people who skip the ads.
 And you effectively get this benefit for free, as you only pay for people watching at least 30 seconds, or the end of the video (whichever is shorter).